microsoft/vscode-extension-samples/webview-sample/README.md

 - Running scripts in a webview.
 - Sending message from an extension to a webview.
 - Sending messages from a webview to an extension.
+- Using a basic content security policy.
-- Webview life cycle and handling dipose.
+- Webview lifecycle and handling dispose.

 ## Running the example